bgd-labs/aave-address-book/README.md

 For some networks they are not very reliable though, therefore you can set `RPC_<NETWORK>` in your .env to use a private rpc.
 Check https://github.com/bgd-labs/aave-address-book/blob/main/scripts/clients.ts#L39 for the chain naming convention.
 Alternatively you can provide an `ALCHEMY_API_KEY` which will use alchemy as a fallback if no exact RPC is specified.

+### Raycast extension

+To install the Aave Search extension for [Raycast](https://www.raycast.com/):
+1. Make sure you have Raycast installed on your Mac
+2. Open Raycast, type `Store` and select the Store command
+4. Search for `Aave Search` or navigate directly to the [extension page](https://www.raycast.com/smbdy/aave-search).
+5. Click the Install button or press `⁠⌘ + ⁠↵` to install the extension

+Once installed, you can use the extension by typing `aave` in Raycast.